Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab1-ArmAndAppService.md

 2. On the left hand side, you will see various labeled icons.
-(It's possible to expand and collapse the labels by clicking the ![Hamburger menu](media/AzurePortalHamburger.png) icon, so you might see only the icons.) near the top of this will be a **Resource groups** entry:
+(It's possible to expand and collapse the labels by clicking the ![Hamburger menu](media/AzurePortalHamburger.png) icon, so you might see only the icons.)
+Near the top of this will be a **Resource groups** entry:

    ![New button in Azure Portal](media/AzurePortalResourceGroupsButton.png)